-With the advent of social networking tools like Facebook groups, American universities are welcoming their students, particularly internationals, with a new, exciting experience.
-Often established by the universities themselves, admitted student groups on websites such as Facebook are quickly becoming a staple of the summer before college.
-These groups allow students the world over to easily come together, discuss their interests, and pose questions about anything from pre-college requirements to university living, as they often include a few current undergraduate students as members as well.
+Worried about connecting with your new university class as an international student?
+You don't have to be with social networking.
+Often established by the universities themselves, admitted student groups on websites such as Facebook are a staple for all new students during the summer before college.
+These groups allow students from all over the world to easily come together, discuss their interests, and pose questions about anything from pre-college requirements to university living, as they often include a few current undergraduate students as members as well.
 What I’ve come to notice, however, is that while such groups are likely to be beneficial to any and every incoming undergrad, the most active participants are usually international students.

-Given the impending immersion into an unfamiliar culture, it only makes sense that we’re the most anxious about making the transition to college as easy as possible.
-But with such social resource, where posting a question can get an immediate response, use can easily become abuse.
-And posting repeatedly with what may be genuine curiosity and enthusiasm risks you the possibility of developing into an annoyance.
-So, here are a few pieces of advice I’ve drawn up to help you make the most out of admitted student groups without seeming like a pest.
+Given the impending immersion into an unfamiliar culture, it only makes sense that we’re the most anxious about making the transition to university as easy as possible.
+But with all these social resources, where posting a question can get an immediate response, use can easily become abuse, and posting repeatedly with what may be genuine curiosity and enthusiasm risks you the possibility of developing into an annoyance.
+Here are a few pieces of advice I’ve drawn up to help you make the most out of admitted student social media groups without seeming like a pest.

-In reality, this is advice I probably shouldn’t be giving, but I feel that I need to put it out there.
-In a perfect world, you should be able to post as much as you want and say everything that you need to say.
-But, in a large group of students, at least one person will feel annoyed if you decide to leave a post on the group every single day.
-It may not even have to do with what you’re posting.
-The sheer fact that you’re using the group so frequently may seem, to them, completely unnecessary.
+In reality, this is advice I probably shouldn’t be giving, but I feel like I need to put it out there.
+In a perfect world, you should be able to post as much as you want and say everything that you want to say.
+But in a large group of students, at least one person will feel annoyed if you decide to leave a post on the group every single day.
+It may not even have to do with what you’re posting; the sheer fact that you’re using the group so frequently may seem, to them, completely unnecessary.